rehansahab/Sparkle-Protocol/website/SECURITY_TEST_CHECKLIST.md

 1. Red warning banner: "NETWORK MISMATCH - ACTIONS BLOCKED"
 2. Trying to initiate swap shows: "BLOCKED: Network mismatch..."

+**NEW in v0.3.2:** Switch wallet to correct network
+- Warning should clear automatically
+- Actions should become unblocked

 - [ ] Warning banner appears with "ACTIONS BLOCKED"
 - [ ] Swap initiation is blocked
 - [ ] Claim action is blocked
+- [ ] Warning clears when wallet switches to correct network (NEW)

 ---